 What is Wrought Iron?

-It’s an iron allow that comprises a low carbon content, around 0.08 percent.
+It’s an iron alloy that comprises a low carbon content, around 0.08 percent.
 Because it’s semi-fused with fibrous slag inclusions, it has a unique ‘grain’ which gives it an appearance similar to wood.
 This is only visible when the wrought iron is bent.

 Wrought iron is resistant to corrosion, ductile, malleable, and tough.
 Additionally, it’s easy to weld, making it a versatile construction material.
 Wrought iron was used in construction well before modern methods of steelmaking were developed to allow large amounts of steel.
 At the time, wrought iron was used extensively in architecture because of its malleability.